 We select students based on their knowledge, motivation, experience, values and behaviours, not just academic ability.
 You need to demonstrate an ability to:

 Applicants and enrolled students must be able to demonstrate that they meet the professional standards for practice, as well as the ethical and professional conduct expectations of the profession, throughout their time in training.

 If English is not your first language, you need an overall IELTS score of 7, with at least 6.5 in each band.

 In addition, you will be expected to buy your books, stationery, travel and accommodation.
-For practice placements you will be provided with a uniform by the University.
+For practice placements you will need to buy a suitable pair of shoes that meet health and safety requirements, you will be provided with a uniform by the University.